python/cpython/Doc/library/urllib2.rst

    :envvar:`<protocol>_proxy`.
-If no proxy environment variables are set, in a Windows environment, proxy settings are obtained from the registry's Internet Settings section and in a Mac OS X  environment, proxy information is retrieved from from the OS X System Configuration Framework.
+If no proxy environment variables are set, in a Windows environment, proxy settings are obtained from the registry's Internet Settings section and in a Mac OS X  environment, proxy information is retrieved from the OS X System Configuration Framework.

    To disable autodetected proxy pass an empty dictionary.